Importance of Trees

 Why You Should Save Your Trees

-Trees can be significantly impacted has people cut back on water to the rest of their landscapes.
+Trees can be significantly impacted as people cut back on watering the rest of their water-efficient landscapes.

 Tree loss is a very costly problem: not only in expensive tree removal, but also in the loss of all the benefits trees provide.
 Your trees provide an immense range of health, energy, environmental, and economic benefits: